UNDP Expresses Deep Concern Over Devastating Floods In Pakistan - UrduPoint

 UNDP Expresses Deep Concern Over Devastating Floods In Pakistan

-ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Aug, 2025) The United Nations Development Programme (UNDP) has expressed deep concern over the widespread devastation and tragic loss of life caused by the recent floods across Pakistan, pledging continued support to communities struggling with the disaster’s aftermath.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 21st Aug, 2025) The United Nations Development Programme (UNDP) is deeply saddened by the tragic loss of lives and widespread destruction caused by the recent floods across Pakistan.

-In a statement on Tuesday, the UNDP said that while ongoing relief operations had already saved many lives, the urgent humanitarian needs in the flood-hit areas remain acute.
-The agency stressed that immediate assistance was critical to ensure the survival and recovery of affected families.
+UNDP has provided emergency relief items to assist flood-affected families in the hardest-hit regions of Khyber Pakhtunkhwa (KP).

-As part of its emergency response, the UNDP has provided a range of relief items for families in Khyber Pakhtunkhwa (KP), one of the hardest-hit provinces.
-The supplies include 180 tents, 103 stretchers, 230 sleeping bags, 130 floodlights, and 53 first aid kits, among other essentials.
+These supplies include 180 tents, 103 stretchers, 230 sleeping bags, 130 floodlights and 53 first aid kits, among other essentials.
+In close coordination with the Provincial Disaster Management Authority and the Planning and Development Department KP, the relief items are being dispatched to Nowshera, where PDMA will distribute them to communities based on immediate needs.

 Recent Stories